KalanaDananjaya/Site-Sonar-ML-Client-Mirror/README.md

 ## Starting the client
 * To start the client run `run.sh`
-* A single run will last about 24 hours.
+* A single run will last about 48 hours.
 Therefore it is advised to run the client as a background program using `nohup run.sh &`
-> Once the tool is started it will keep listening changes in the topic `SiteSonar` in ALICE Grid Sites.
+> Once the tool is started it will keep listening to data published to the topic `SiteSonar` in MonAlisa.